 Offering something as humble as a soup and sandwich can send the message to patrons that fine-dining restaurants, and the well-known chefs who helm them, are accessible.

-a stylish Penn Quarter “trattoria moderna,” chef-owner Fabio Trabocchi offers a sublime rendition of the grilled cheese and tomato soup combo: pappa al pomodoro with buffalo mozzarella toast.
+At Fiola, a stylish Penn Quarter “trattoria moderna,” chef-owner Fabio Trabocchi offers a sublime rendition of the grilled cheese and tomato soup combo: pappa al pomodoro with buffalo mozzarella toast.

 At $14, it’s the least expensive item on a lunch menu where a bowl of pasta, albeit splendidly fresh, can set you back $25.
 Listed under the heading Soups and Antipasti, the dish is not quite substantial enough for a full meal, but it could qualify as a light lunch, especially with the addition of a small salad.

 For that price, you have the right to expect refinements and you get them, down to the folded damask napkin on which the combo arrives at your table.

 The pappa al pomodoro is piping hot, indicating that it was finished to order by a cook rather than ladled from a soup well by a server.
 It is bright orange, made with peeled and seeded fresh tomatoes slowly cooked with garlic, extra-virgin olive oil, chicken stock and chunks of country bread that dissolve and thicken it.
 When you dip the tip of your sandwich and let it soften in the soup, each bite turns into a molten Caprese salad.

 The sandwich is a pair of diminutive crunchy, crustless triangles filled with oozy buffalo mozzarella and fresh ricotta cheeses.
 They are both so creamy you would swear there was mayonnaise involved, but fresh basil, salt and pepper serve as the condiments.
 Excellent ingredients handled expertly don’t need much support.